msillano/BridgeStats/README.md

 # bridgeStats
-For Bridge players: calculates scores and statistics
+App for Bridge players: calculates scores and statistics

 "Now the general who wins a battle makes many calculations in his temple before the battle is fought.
 The general who loses a battle makes but few calculations beforehand.